CHTC/chtc-website-source/hpc-overview.md

 hours. `pre` partition jobs will run on any idle nodes, including researcher owned compute nodes nodes, as back-fill meaning these jobs may be pre-empted by higher priority jobs.
 However, pre-empted jobs will be re-queued when submitted with an sbatch script.

+## Operating System and Software

+All nodes in the HPC Cluster are running CentOS 7 Linux.

+The SLURM scheduler version is 20.02.2.

+To see more details of other software on the cluster, see the [HPC Software page](/hpc-software).

 # Data Storage and Management